Home Real Estate Quit Claim Deeds in Georgia

 Quit Claim Deeds in Georgia

-Guide to Quit Claim Deeds in Georgia
+Guide To Quit Claim Deeds In Georgia

 Deeds, properly recorded, are required for all real estate transactions in the state of Georgia.
 A deed formally transfers ownership in a piece of property to another person.
 Even gifts or transfers from one family member to another require that a deed be written and recorded.
 One type of deed commonly used to transfer property in Georgia is a quit claim deed.
 This type of deed is usually used when a piece of property is transferred between close relatives.
 In this guide, you will learn what a quit claim deed Georgia is and why you might need one.